Godalming: Transport and communications

 A ford across the Wey at the site of the current Town Bridge was established by the 12th century.
-In late-medieval times, there was also a bridge owned by the Lord of the Manor at this location, but the ford was used by townspeople except in times of flood.
+In the late-medieval period, there was also a bridge owned by the Lord of the Manor at this location, but the ford was used by townspeople except in times of flood.
 The road through Godalming between Kingston upon Thames and Petersfield was turnpiked in 1749 and the present Town Bridge was constructed in 1782 by the County Surveyor, George Gwilt.
 The road south from the town centre through Busbridge to Hascombe was turnpiked in 1826.

 The Wey has been used for navigation since ancient times and it is likely that wool, cloth and timber were transported via the unimproved river during the medieval period.
 The River Wey Navigation, between the River Thames and Guildford was authorised by Act of Parliament in 1651.
-Although its southern terminus was four miles from the town, the opening of the new waterway had a positive impact on the economy of Godalming.
-The Wey Navigation Act 1760 authorised the construction of the Godalming Navigation, which opened with four locks in 1764.
-A 10 acre wharf was constructed on the south side of the river, close to the town centre.
-The busiest period for the navigation was during the 1810s, when timber, flour, and goods made of iron were shipped from Godalming, but after the arrival of the railway in 1845, it went into sharp decline.
+Although its southern terminus was four miles north of the town, the opening of the new waterway had a positive impact on the economy of Godalming.

+The Wey Navigation Act 1760 authorised the construction of the Godalming Navigation.
+The waterway, which opened in 1764 with four locks, extended the navigable stretch of river southwards.
+A 10 acre wharf was constructed on the south side of the Wey, close to the town centre.
+The busiest period for the navigation was during the 1810s, when timber, flour, and goods made of iron were shipped from Godalming, but after the arrival of the railway in 1849, it went into sharp decline.
 After 1918, there were only two commercial barges working the river south of Guildford and the final shipments from Godalming took place in 1925.
 The Godalming Navigation passed to the National Trust in 1968.